SoCal Weekend Riding Trips Part Three

 Of course, one could also take the interstate back.
 This may not be a bad option unless you wait too late in the day and hit major traffic from Oxnard to the 405.

-The choice is yours, but the weekend will be splendid, and you will be the envy of all your friends and co-workers, come Monday morning.
+you will be the envy of all your friends and co-workers, come Monday morning.

 When you’re in Southern California, visit Irv Seaver BMW in Orange County.
 Irv Seaver BMW, located on Katella Avenue, is just three minutes east of Anaheim Stadium and 8 minutes from Disneyland.